Jolarpet Assembly constituency

 Jolarpet is a state assembly constituency in Tamil Nadu, India, formed after constituency delimitations in 2008.
 Its State Assembly Constituency number is 49.
 It comprises portions of Natrampalli taluk, Vaniyambadi and Tirupattur taluks and is a part of Tiruvannamalai Lok Sabha constituency for national elections.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu in India.
+After newly formed constituency, first election held on 2011 Tamil Nadu Legislative Assembly election and Jolarpet Assembly constituency 's first MLA is K.C.
+Veeramani from AIADMK and Of the four elections held since this constituency's formation (2011, 2016, 2021, and 2026), K.C.
+Veeramani has emerged victorious in three.